 Hopkins Links the US and the UK

 Larson depicts the drama of the RAF replenishing its fighters faster than it lost them.
 British morale grew, as did Churchill’s.
 Hitler’s focus shifted to Russia.
 Roosevelt won re-election to a third term.
 Germany and Britain celebrated Christmas 1940 without bombings.

 At Chequers, the Churchill family enjoyed a festive holiday.
 FDR dispatched his advisor Harry Hopkins to London, where Churchill and the British charmed him.
-Larson paints Hopkins’s visit as cementing a pivotal bond between the two countries.
+He urged Roosevelt to join the war.
+Larson paints Hopkins’s visit as cementing a pivotal bond between the United States and the United Kingdom.

 Nightlight Amid the Bombs

 Larson savors London’s wartime nightlife.
 Young people, including Churchill’s daughter Mary, dined and danced at London’s clubs.
 In March 1941, a German bomb demolished the chic Café de Paris.
 Larson offers the scene of Mary and her party, who, arriving after the bombing, went elsewhere to dance until 6:30 a.m.
 Larson presents this as courage under fire, but it seems more like repulsive noblese oblige.